acadadev/rosrider_doc/01_SPECS/README.md

 __Robust Protection__
 Built-in current monitoring and a hardware-resettable fuse safeguard the motors and battery.
 Software-based current limiting and remote threshold configuration enhance safety and flexibility.

-__Enhanced Diagnostics__
-The system publishes detailed diagnostic information, including battery voltage, current consumption, and motor current feedback, to aid in remote debugging and system monitoring.

 __Remote PID Tuning__
 ROSRider supports remote PID tuning, allowing users to adjust control parameters dynamically without manual intervention.
 By leveraging ROS parameter server, users can fine-tune the PID gains to optimize robot performance, such as motor control and sensor feedback.